Yushuai-WANG/bpCon/README.md

 # bpCon
-A bioinformatic pipeline for peaks detection suit for kinds of RIP-seq data
+bpCon (Base pair connection) is a bioinformatic pipeline for peaks detection suit for kinds of RIP-seq data.
+Though it currently works, but is still being optimized for a better user experience.